harshavardhanr05/Sentinel-ML/README.md

 - Python 3.10+
 - Node.js 18+ and npm
-- Google Gemini API key (or OpenAI API key)
+- API key for your chosen LLM provider

 ### 1. Clone and Set Up Backend